-School meal prices remain the same this year (\$1.00) breakfast, \$2.50 for lunch).
+The first day of school, Monday, September 9, is a full day of school and breakfast and lunch will be served.
+Prices remain the same this year (\$1.00 breakfast, \$2.25 for lunch).
 If your child qualified for free or reduced lunch last year, they will continue to qualify for up to two weeks to allow you to complete the application form for this year.